apisit/thailand.json/README.md

 thailand.json
 =============
-I am working on D3.js project with map.
+I am working on my personaly project using D3.js and I want to display the map of Thailand.

-I coudn't find GeoJson file for Thailand so I create one.
+I coudn't find GeoJson file for Thailand so I created one.

 Using GDAL ogr2ogr convert shapefile(ESRI) to Geojson.

 /Library/Frameworks/GDAL.framework/Versions/1.9/Programs/ogr2ogr -f "GeoJSON" -lco COORDINATE_PRECISION=6 thailand.json input.shp

-*Select field
+How to select only one field to your output. use -select "fieldname"

-/Library/Frameworks/GDAL.framework/Versions/1.9/Programs/ogr2ogr -select "CHA_NE" -f "GeoJSON" -lco COORDINATE_PRECISION=6 thailand.json gi_changwatv7308.shp
+/Library/Frameworks/GDAL.framework/Versions/1.9/Programs/ogr2ogr -select "CHA_NE" -f "GeoJSON" -lco COORDINATE_PRECISION=6 thailand.json TH_shape/gi_changwatv7308.shp

-Thailand GeoJson file.
+I also included simplified version of Thailand's Shapefile.

+thailand.json is an output from shapefile.
+(301.394 kb) thailandWithName.json is the simplified vector version.
+(162 kb)